Manuel Abud: 2000–2012: NBCUniversal and Telemundo

 Abud joined NBCUniversal in 2000 and held several executive positions over 14 years.
 He was president of Telemundo Cable, overseeing networks like Telemundo Internacional.
 Abud served as general manager of television stations KVEA and KWHY in Los Angeles and KXTX-TV in Dallas.
 In 2001, he founded the bilingual cable network Mun2 (now NBC Universo), targeting young Hispanic audiences.
 In 2012, Abud was named president of the Telemundo Station Group, where he was credited with increasing local news programming and community engagement initiatives.

 2012–2017: Azteca América

 Abud was appointed president and CEO of Azteca América in March 2014.
 During his tenure, he reorganized the network, expanded its programming to include more soccer and original productions, and oversaw the creation of a digital content studio, Azteca GlassWorks.
 In November 2017, he led the network's acquisition by HC2 Holdings, Inc.

 2019–present: The Latin Recording Academy

 Abud joined to the Latin Recording Academy as its COO in 2019.
 In this role, he led a reorganization of the organization and focused on digital content development.
 He succeeded Gabriel Abaroa as CEO in August 2021.
 As CEO, Abud has focused on strengthening the organization's membership, increasing its international presence through events in Mexico, Brazil, and Spain, and evolving its digital strategy.
-He has stated that his goal is to ensure the Academy is a inclusive and representative institution for the Latin music community.
+He has stated that his goal is to ensure the academy is an inclusive and representative institution for the Latin music community.